mhoughton9/insight-directory/docs/ui-guidelines.md

-# UI Guidelines for Awakening Resources Directory
+# UI Guidelines for Insight Directory

 ## Design Philosophy
 - Minimalist, clean, and elegant design inspired by non-duality and clarity.